battleoverflow/DockDB/README.md

-# StoreDock
+# DockDB

-StoreDock is a progressive Dockerfile repository created to store various Docker builds for [Shinigami](https://github.com/shinigamilib).
+DockDB is a progressive Dockerfile repository created to store template Docker builds for [Shinigami](https://github.com/AzazelSoftware/shinigami).

-The following containers are currently supported:
+The following images are currently supported:

 | Language/OS  | Version(s)                  |
 |--------------|-----------------------------|